avie41/lanchain-experiments/README.md

-# Demo Bank Customer Support
+# Langchain expermients (Customer Support)

-This is a simple RAG demo for a bank's customer support bot, for use with the [Multinear](https://multinear.com) platform.
+This is a simple RAG demo for a customer support bot, for use with the [Multinear](https://multinear.com) platform.

 <img align="right" width="300" src="static/screenshot.png">

 ## Introduction

-This project shows how simple it is to build a proof-of-concept using RAG for a customer support bot answering user questions on FAQ data, with platforms like [LangChain](https://github.com/langchain-ai/langchain).
+This is a proof-of-concept using RAG for a customer support bot answering user questions on FAQ data, with platforms like [LangChain](https://github.com/langchain-ai/langchain).

-The <span style="color: red">real challenge</span> is to ensure that this bot is **reliable** - always giving the right answer, not hallucinating, and knowing how to deal with ambiguous or off-topic questions.
-GenAI is a powerful technology, but it's also **unpredictable by design**, and the only way to make it reliable is to build comprehensive test coverage and guardrails.

-That's exactly what the Multinear platform is for.
-Multinear allows developers to define evaluations in a simple yet powerful way and iteratively develop their GenAI applications, ensuring reliability and security.

 ## Installation